 Patient 6A 25-year-old man sustained a severe head injury in a motorcycle accident.
 He was not wearing a helmet.
 After a neurosurgical decompression procedure and numerous other interventions in the intensive care unit, it is clear that there is no hope for recovery.
 He is unresponsive to all noxious stimulation.
 Testing for brain death is carried out according to the American Academy of Neurology guidelines for Brain Death Determination reveals a complete absence of central nervous system function, and his family agrees to make his organs available for transplantation.
 This patient would be assigned ASAPS Class 6.

 Enhancing Healthcare Team Outcomes

-All healthcare workers including nurse practitioners should have some basic understanding of the ASA classification.
-The American Society of Anesthesiologists (ASA) physical status classification system was developed to offer clinicians a simple categorization of a patient’s physiological status that can be helpful in predicting operative risk.
+All healthcare workers involved in anesthesia or procedures that require anesthesia should have some basic understanding of the ASA classification.
+The American Society of Anesthesiologists (ASA) physical status classification system was developed to offer clinicians a simple categorization of a patient’s physiological status that can help predict operative risk.